allenwp/AgX-GLSL-Shaders/README.md

   - `ACEScg` Open Domain AP1 Tristimulus with ACES white point
   - `Linear E-Gamut I-D65` Open Domain Linear E Gamut Tristimulus with I-D65 white point

-  Note: `I-E` is short for “Iluminant E”, `I-D65` is short for “Iluminant D65”.
+  Note: `I-E` is short for “Illuminant E”, `I-D65` is short for “Illuminant D65”.

  - The use of I-E white point